 Organic sediment extracts will be acquired and further be analysed for molecular and isotope composition of fossil lipids.
 Their composition should reflect: build-up of soil cover of deglaciated area (cadalene, simonellite, humics); onset of forest (nonacosan-10-ol and conifer terpenoids retene, abietane, pimarates); temperature variations (n-alkane isotope composition of hydrogen); rainwater isotope composition (tentative use of UK37 alkenone proxy).
 Multivariate statistics on biomarkers may show vegetation changes and oscillations of timberline around given lake.

 Stable isotopes provide the most valuable information for paleolimnological and paleoclimatic studies.
 Carbon and nitrogen isotopes in chironomid head capsules and other insects reflect trophic level and its foraging strategies.
-Carbon in carbonate shells (e.g. Ostracoda) comes from atmosphere or soil COin various proportion depending on thickness of soil cover and intensity of its respiration.
+Carbon in carbonate shells (e.g. Ostracoda) comes from atmosphere or soil CO2 in various proportion depending on thickness of soil cover and intensity of its respiration.
 Oxygen isotopes (of carbonate or chitin) depend on isotope composition of water and present a proxy to composition of precipitation, its temperature and source areas.

 Mineral composition of sediment and its variations will be quantified using Raman microspectroscopy in sections of sedimentary cores.
 The instrument Labram HR 800 has a spatial resolution of 1 micrometer and use of motorized XYZ stage allows it to acquire line scans or spectral maps.
 The method does not require any special sample preparation.
 Graphic representation of mineral composition will be the basis of a mathematical expression of cyclicity and trends in climate change.